Dubas Talks Deadline: Campbell and Clifford His Big Move?

 The Real Issue: The Maple Leafs Defense

 Dubas called it a lose/lose situation.
 First, missing Rielly for any length of time is a lose because he’s critical to the Maple Leafs’ success.
 Second, if he’s out for most of the season, the Maple Leafs have to guess at the odds he returns.
-They can’t simply spend new money if there’s even a remote chance he comes back.
+They can’t simply spend money if there’s even a remote chance he comes back before the playoffs.

 As such, Dubas is forced to wait until as close to the deadline as possible.
-At that point, he has to know, almost with certainty, where Rielly stands.
+At that point, he has to know, almost with certainty, where Rielly and the others stand.
 Without that information, his hands are essentially tied.

 Related: Oilers News and Rumors: Benson, Nygard, Neal, Tatar, More

-The Maple Leafs might be able to add, but it won’t be easy or pain free.
-The reality is, whatever move comes next might not be any bigger or make more of an impact than the trade they just made since it will include subtracting an active And potentially significant piece from the roster.
+If Reilly is ready before the playoffs, the Maple Leafs might be able to add, but it won’t be easy or pain free.
+Any trade will include subtracting an active and potentially significant piece from the roster.
 That then opens the door to two important questions: ‘Is what they just did enough?’ and ‘What might Dubas have to move to get the piece he really needs, should it not be?’

-A recent report by Pierre LeBrun suggests Dubas is being picky; as he should.
-Martinez is out as LeBrun notes the Maple Leafs aren’t interested.
-Rentals are out too.
-What’s left that isn’t too expensive or worth the cost?

-For Maple Leafs fans, the options are either limited or somewhat concerning because, as Dubas himself pointed out, any good deal takes time.
-While most see the Campbell and Clifford trade as a good start, it probably doesn’t make the Leafs a contending team and if Dubas intends to add a d-man, he’ll likely have to give up more than he’d like and in less time than he’d like to make a decision.

 Get the latest Toronto Maple Leafs news, rumors, commentary and analysis